suppeboi/flowers/README.md

 In this section we will configure the prerequisites needed for the notebook.
 #### Data
 1. Download the dataset from [http://www.robots.ox.ac.uk/~vgg/data/flowers/17/17flowers.tgz](http://www.robots.ox.ac.uk/~vgg/data/flowers/17/17flowers.tgz) to your local computer
 2. Unwrap the tarball with your favourite unzipper (usually happens automatically if you double-click the downloaded file).
+If you are on Windows, achieveing this requires two steps: First decompress tgz to tar, then unzip the resulting tarfile.
 This will create a folder called 'jpg' somewhere on your system (usually where the 17flowers.tgz-file is located when you double-click it).
 3. In your Jupyter Notebook on Google Colab, click the folder-symbol on the left hand side

 ![Click the folder symbol](images/folder_symbol.png)